 Authors should submit illustrative material for their articles together with their texts.
 This will greatly ease the editing process, particularly where texts include detailed architectural descriptions.
 If images for reproduction are not ready when the text is submitted, then authors should send a photocopy or rough scan for guidance.

 Authors should also indicate a desired approximate size for each illustration.
 This should be a quarter page or third page for most illustrations, a half page for important illustrations, and very occasionally a full page for very important and detailed illustrations, particularly if these are plans.
 Authors may also indicate a desired layout, though final decisions will rest with the editor(s) and the publisher.

 Where possible, illustrations should be supplied in digital format, as tiff, eps or jpeg files.
-Black and white illustrations need to be saved at a minimum input scanning resolution of 300 dpi for halftones, 600dpi for simple line, 1200 dpi for fine line; colour illustrations should be supplied in CMYK, not RGB, at a resolution of at least 300dpi.
+Black and white illustrations need to be saved at a minimum input scanning resolution of 300 dpi for halftones, 600dpi for simple line, 1200 dpi for fine line; colour illustrations should be supplied in CMYK, not RGB.
+For photographs (as distinct from scans) then the number of pixels is critical and we would recommend that images have a minimum of 2,500 pixels along the long side.
+For practical purposes this means that if you are submitting images as jpgs, the properties should be at 2,500 x 1,800 pixels.
 The file should be named with the author’s name and the figure number, e.g., ‘SmithFig7’.
-(To check the dpi of any digital image, right-click on the icon of the file, select ‘Properties’, and the click on the ‘Summary’ tab.)
+(To check the pixel numbers for any digital scan, right-click on the icon of the file, select ‘Properties’, and the click on the ‘Summary’ tab.)